Maine Ski Resorts

 Sunday River Travel Guide

-Sunday River features 132 trails spanning across eight interconnected mountain peaks, which are serviced by 16 lifts.
-The terrain is suited mostly to intermediates and beginners, particularly Baker Mountain, Aurora, Spruce and North Peaks.
-Advanced and expert skiers head for Oz or White Tip located at the eastern end of the resort, which features some of the resort's most challenging runs like White Heat, or Obsession.
+Sunday River features 135 trails spanning across eight interconnected mountain peaks, which are serviced by 18 lifts.
+The terrain is suited mostly to intermediates and beginners, particularly Barker Mountain, Aurora, Spruce and North Peak.
+Advanced and expert skiers head for Oz or White Cap located at the eastern end of the resort, which features some of the resort's most challenging runs like White Heat, or Obsession.
 Jordon Bowl, which boasts Sunday River's most stunning scenery, is suitable for all skill levels and features some of the resort's best runs.

-The shopping in the nearby town of Bethel just five miles away (8 km) away is enough to meet most shopaholics' requirements.
+The shopping in the nearby town of Bethel just seven miles away (11 km) away is enough to meet most shopaholics' requirements.
 The main street is the place to go where almost 30 shops, boutiques and specialist stores line the sidewalks.
-Head to Wild Rose for a great variety of clothing, accessories and jewellery; Sunday River Alpacas for scarves, gloves and beanies made from warm and cosy Alpaca wool, while Mt.
+Head to Sunday River Alpacas for scarves, gloves and beanies made from warm and cosy Alpaca wool, while Mt.
 Mann Jewelers is the place to buy a unique gift - jewellery made from gemstones mined locally in Maine.

 The dining out scene in Sunday River offers plenty of variety and between the slopes and the nearby town of Bethel, holidaymakers will find everything from pizzerias and burger joints to fine dining and sushi.
 The on-mountain restaurants are serviced by the resort trolley system, while the access road and Bethel eateries are serviced by the Mountain Explorer shuttle, making dining out for holiday makers a joy.
-Head to Legends Restaurant for some good old-fashioned American fare, while Sliders offers sweeping views of the Jordan Bowl and is one of the most popular dinner eateries in the resort.
+Head to Camp for comfort food and Maine specialities done with a sophisticated twist, while Sliders offers sweeping views of the Jordan Bowl and is one of the most popular dinner eateries in the resort.

 Sunday River's après ski is a classic bar scene with many of the lodge bars being the local hangouts.
 The Foggy Goggle is the place to go for live music, good beer and delicious food after a long day on the slopes; the Barker Pub in Barker Mountain Lodge is a great local's spot where skiers can enjoy a drink on the deck overlooking the Barker and Locke Mountains; and the Shipyard Brew Haus at White Cap Lodge features entertainment throughout the entire season.